 The result?
 Wonderful!
 Cheesy, tomato-y eggplant parmesan that doesn’t weigh you down with too much water or oil.

-Recipe revised and updated Aug 18, 2014.
+Recipe revised and updated.
+Originally posted in 2005.
 Inspired by a recipe in the New York Times by chef Gabrielle Hamilton, recounting a recipe from her Italian ex-mother-in-law.

 Eggplant Parmesan Recipe

 First cut the eggplant and salt the eggplant rounds.
 Then prep the rest of the ingredients while the eggplant rounds are releasing their moisture.

 - 2 1/4 lbs (about 2 large) eggplants

 - 1 clove minced garlic (about 1 teaspoon)

 - 1 28-oz can whole peeled tomatoes (preferably San Marzano), tomatoes diced, reserve juices